Heybean/AnimationEditor/README.md

-# AnimationManager
+# Animation Editor

-Simple program to help manage the sprite animations in my game projects.
+Simple program to help edit the fps and origin for sprites in my game projects.